pombredanne/centidb/docs/index.rst

 Underneath a few interesting things occurred.
-Since our in-memory engine had no ``people`` collection, a key prefix was allocated using :py:meth:`Store.count`, and records representing the counter and the collection were written to the
+Since our in-memory engine had no ``people`` collection, a key prefix was allocated using :py:meth:`Store.count`, and records representing the counter and the collection were written:
-engine:

 ::